 “To have this opportunity is absolutely amazing,” says Holiday, a middle school teacher by day and avid homebrewer by night.
 “It’s been humbling, exciting, and slightly nerve-racking knowing that this beer will be judged in Denver at the Pro-Am.”

 But going from a 5-10 gallon batch to a 5-10 barrel system is no simple task for these amateur brewers.
 Adding to the challenge is the fact that homebrewers usually operate with an eclectic hodge-podge of professionally designed equipment supplemented with their own self fashioned gear and you have a logistical pickle.
 Recipes need recalculation to be brewed on a larger system to hit the same specs and flavor profile.
-All that is crucial for the Revelry and Octohops guys as well as Holiday, Marquardt, and Wessel brewing at Frothy Beard, especially considering that the GABF is the most prestigious beer competition in the US.
-"It's the most scrutinizing competition I've been in," says Coker.
+All that is crucial for the Revelry and Octohops guys as well as Holiday, Marquardt, and Wessel brewing at Frothy Beard, especially considering that the GABF is the most prestigious beer competition in the US. [image-1]”It’s the most scrutinizing competition I’ve been in,” says Coker.
 Judging the beers is a group of esteemed industry folks and certified Beer Judge Certification Program (BJCP) judges and the stakes are high.
 Only 96 entries are accepted to the Pro-Am of various styles.

 GABF takes place at the front end of October.
 So, they’ll have to sweat it out until then, but as Coker said on brew day, “two heads are better than one.”
 Collaborations like this give brewers, who have developed their own brewing technique, an opportunity to meld philosophies that can equal a result greater than the sum of its parts.
 And for the up-and-coming homebrewer, it’s even better.
 Hanna says that brewing a twice validated recipe on a commercial scale could be a spring board for his own possible venture.